arwhirang/affinity_prediction_BGNN/README.md

 ## Preparation
 1 PDBbind data (re-docking)
 - Download PDBbind data(v2019) both "general set" and "refined set" and merge all the files inside folder pdbbind_files.
-- run "" to create re-docking dataset from PDBbind data
+- run "utilities/pdbbind_redo.py" to create re-docking dataset from PDBbind data
+- The pdbbind_redo.py file contains python path for the conda environment.
+Please modify the PATH_TO_PYTHON accordingly.

 2 chembl_bace data (cross-docking)
 - One can download IC50 values of the target protein BACE (chembl id:CHEMBL4822) or use the BACE_IC50.csv file to start